-- Avoid abrupt load alterations and sudden braking actions, and adapt your speed to the road conditions.
+Avoid abrupt load alterations and sudden braking actions, and adapt your speed to the road conditions.

-Danger of accidents If you shift down at high engine speed, the rear wheel can lock up.
+Danger of accidents If you change down at high engine speed, the rear wheel can lock up.

-- Do not shift into a low gear at high engine speed.
+Do not change into a low gear at high engine speed.
 The engine races and the rear wheel can lock up.